madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 PyArg_ParseTuple(args, "(ll)O", &n, &m, &dict);
 {% endhighlight %}

-since the dictionary is recieved as a generic object, we could then use `PyDict_Check` to validate its type.
+since the dictionary is recieved as a generic `PyObject*`, we could then use `PyDict_Check` to validate its type.

-The `PyArg_ParseTuple` function returns a value, which can be used to check if the `args` object was successusfully parsed (because, for example, we could pass an incorrect format string).
+The `PyArg_ParseTuple` function returns a value, which can be used to check if the `args` object was successusfully parsed (because, for example, we could easily pass an incorrect format string).
 As discussed, we want python methods to return `NULL` on error conditions, so our code for parsing `args` becomes

 {% highlight c %}
 long n;